 It’s hard not to be inspired while also wishing something like this was available twelve years ago.

 Soon after seeing his tweet, we struck up a conversation, first via DM, then on the phone.
 During our thirty-minute interview, Kurt candidly opened up about a host of topics ranging from receiving the call from Triple H which led to him being inducted into the WWE Hall of Fame, to his past opioid abuse.
 We talked about fatherhood, who his best friends were in WWE and how he lost contact with everyone after making the decision to leave in 2006.
 He reveals who he would like to share a ring with if he were to step into a WWE ring again, the possibilities for after Wrestlemania, the difference in backstage environments between now and when he was coming up in the business while also giving us a sneak peek of his WWE Hall of Fame speech!

-It is our honor to share with you now our interview with Kurt Angle.
+It is our honor to share this exclusive interview with Kurt Angle.

 *A note to publications: if you are going to use excerpts from this interview in a piece on your site, please kindly cite your source by linking back to this article.

-PRO WRESTLING STORIES: Kurt, first and foremost, congratulations on your induction into the WWE Hall of Fame.
+PRO WRESTLING STORIES (PWS): Kurt, first and foremost, congratulations on your induction into the WWE Hall of Fame.

 KURT ANGLE: Well I appreciate that.
 I was pretty surprised that I got the call this early.
 You know, at forty-eight years of age.
 I’m not even done with my wrestling career!
 I got a call from Triple H and he said how they wanted to induct me into the WWE Hall of Fame.
 That just puts an exclamation point to my pro wrestling career.
 I’ve been inducted into every hall of fame but the WWE in both amateur and pro, so this is definitely a huge honor.

 PWS: It’s about damn time, too!
 After ten years, you’re coming back home.